top of page

 Omniscience vs. Free Will

 Not so fast!
-There would be no debate if this were simply a matter of vocabulary.
-However, synergists often downplay scriptures that convey God's sovereignty and his ability to plan the events of human history.
-They correctly understand verses such as Romans 10:9 ("If you declare with your mouth, 'Jesus is Lord,' and believe in your heart that God raised him from the dead, you will be saved") to suggest a free-will response.
-The monergists rightly point to verses such as Romans 9:20 ("But who are you, a human being, to talk back to God?
-Shall what is formed say to the one who formed it, 'Why did you make me like this?'").
-This verse undergirds the doctrine of irresistible grace.
-God's message to Ananias after Paul met Jesus on the road to Damascus also implies monergism: "Go!
+This debate goes far beyond vocabulary.
+Synergists often emphasize human free response but downplay Scriptures that showcase God's sovereignty and his control over the course of human history.
+They rightly highlight verses such as Romans 10:9: "If you declare with your mouth, 'Jesus is Lord,' and believe in your heart that God raised him from the dead, you will be saved," which call for a free-will response.
+Monergists, on the other hand, point to passages like Romans 9:20: "But who are you, a human being, to talk back to God?
+Shall what is formed say to the one who formed it, 'Why did you make me like this?'"
+This verse undergirds the Calvinist doctrine of irresistible grace.
+God's message to Ananias after Paul met Jesus on the road to Damascus also illustrates monergism: "Go!
 This man is my chosen instrument to proclaim my name to the Gentiles and their kings and to the people of Israel" (Acts 9:15).
-For Calvinists in the English-speaking world, the mnemonic TULIP represents the five key points of monergism:
+For Calvinists in the English-speaking world, the mnemonic TULIP captures the five essential points of monergism:

 Total depravity